freesewing/markdown/newsletter/2021q3/en.md

 I was reminded of this recently when we were having a discussion on how we use gender on the FreeSewing website.

-As you may or may not know, we have a history of striving for diversity and inclusion, and as part of those efforts have gone through several iterations of how we gather input from our users about their bodies.
+As you may or may not know, we have a history of striving for diversity and inclusion, and as part of those efforts have gone through several iterations of the way we gather input from our users about their bodies.
 In the end, we landed on merely making the distinction between bodies *with-breasts*, and bodies *without-breasts*.
 Since that is an important distinction when designing patterns, and we don't care or need to know about gender.